GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/ControlCenter.md

 ![](/images/WCNTraining/Budget/ControlCenter_CurrentLockLevel.png)

-T**IF** your permissions are high enough, you can change the Lock Level for Budgets.
-In this case, since it is locked at **Dist Level**, you need to be at *Dist* or higher level in the DPA.
+**IF** your permissions are high enough, you can change the Lock Level for Budgets.
+In this case, since it is locked at **Dist Level**, you need to be at *Dist* level or higher in the DPA.

 If you have a high enough level, the Lock Level drop-down will show all levels up to your yours, plus one more to send it up once you are done.
-The screenshot below is for a Dist level user, who can lock the Budget up to **Div Level**.
+The screenshot below is for a Dist level user who can lock the Budget up to the **Div Level**.

 ![](/images/WCNTraining/Budget/ControlCenter_LockLevelOptions.png)

-If a Dist level user locks the Budget up to **Div Level** (usually done once Budget is ready for review), they will be locked out.
-If you need to make changes again, you will need to work with your supervisor to unlock it back down to your level.
+If a Dist level user locks the Budget up to **Div level** (usually done once Budget is ready for review), they will be locked out.
+If more changes are needed, they will need to work with a supervisor to unlock it back down to Dist level.

 ![](/images/WCNTraining/Budget/ControlCenter_LockedOut.png)